RuyKortbeek/ns_train_subscription_picker/README.md

 # Ideas for further improvement
 ### Dynamic 40% off calculation
-If you take the 40% off subscription, what are the travel costs dynamics of the times you need to travel off/on peak hours
-\n somehting like (montly costs of subscription - on/off-peak difference * travel days)
+If you take the 40% off subscription, what are the travel costs dynamics of the times you need to travel off/on peak hours somehting like (montly costs of subscription - on/off-peak difference * travel days)

 ### When is my subscription the cheapest?
 If given the distance and subscription, how many times do I need to travel with my subscription that it is the cheapest one?